Universal Entanglement Revival of Topological Origin: Results

 \section{Results}

-We now present our findings, which reveal intriguing dynamical phenomena and provide deeper insights into the relationship between dynamics and topological properties.
-These results contribute to a better understanding of how topological effects influence dynamical processes, and have significant implications for future developments of quantum technologies.
+We now present our findings, which provide deeper insights into the relationship between dynamics and topological properties.
+Most of our calculations have been done using the symbolic quantum simulation framework Q3\cite{q3}.